 - You can't share credentials that allow access to on-premises servers.

 - Security constraints prevent you from gathering and sending data collected by the appliance to Azure.
-With an imported file, you can control the data you share, and lots of data (for example providing IP addresses) is optional.
+You can control the data you share in an imported file.
+Also, much of the data (for example, providing IP addresses) is optional.

 Before you start

-- You can add up to 20000 servers in an Azure Migrate project using CSV.
+- You can add up to 20,000 servers in an Azure Migrate project by using CSV.

-- You can upload server information using CSV multiple times to Azure Migrate Server Assessment.
+- You can upload server information to Server Assessment multiple times by using CSV.

-- Although gathering application information is useful when evaluating your on-premises environment for migration, Azure Migrate Server Assessment doesn't currently perform application-level assessment, and doesn't take applications into account when creating an assessment.
+- Gathering application information is useful in evaluating your on-premises environment for migration.
+However, Server Assessment doesn't currently perform application-level assessment or take applications into account when creating an assessment.

 In this tutorial, you learn how to: